Map of the whole of Shiga Prefecture

 Mt.
 Ibuki (approx. 1,377 meters) is the highest mountain in Shiga Prefecture.
 It is one of the 100 famous Japanese mountains, with a solid masculine figure.
 Located on the border with Gifu Prefecture, Mt.
 Ibuki has its top with panoramic views of Lake Biwa, the Hira and Hiei Mountains, the Japan Alps, and the Ise Bay.
 Mentioned in Kojiki (Records of Ancient Matters) and Nihon Shoki (Chronicles of Japan) and appearing in a legend of Yamato Takeru, this historic mountain has been famous since old times as a treasure house of well-known herbal medicine, sub-alpine plants, wild birds, and insects.
 The flower garden at the top of the mountain has been designated as a national natural treasure.
 To reach the mountaintop, climb the mountain or use the driveway.
 Mt.
 Ibuki is easily accessible to all of the Kinki, Hokuriku, and Tokai regions.
 It was also so militarily convenient that the warlord Kyogoku built a mountain castle in Mt.
 Ibuki.
 Famous as a sacred mountain, it was one of the seven great mountains of Shugendo training during the Heian period (794-1185) and was visited by many trainees.
 Address1016 Yonehara, Yonehara City, Shiga Prefecture

-• Kawabe Ikimono-no-Mori no name
+• Kawabe Ikimono-no-Mori Recommended spots

 スポット画像未設定